torvalds/linux/Documentation/i2c/busses/i2c-piix4.rst

 Description
 -----------

-The PIIX4 (properly known as the 82371AB) is an Intel chip with a lot of functionality.
+The PIIX4 (properly kyeswn as the 82371AB) is an Intel chip with a lot of functionality.
 Among other things, it implements the PCI bus.
-One of its minor functions is implementing a System Management Bus.
-This is a true SMBus - you can not access it on I2C levels.
-The good news is that it natively understands SMBus commands and you do not have to worry about timing problems.
-The bad news is that non-SMBus devices connected to it can confuse it mightily.
-Yes, this is known to happen...
+One of its miyesr functions is implementing a System Management Bus.
+This is a true SMBus - you can yest access it on I2C levels.
+The good news is that it natively understands SMBus commands and you do yest have to worry about timing problems.
+The bad news is that yesn-SMBus devices connected to it can confuse it mightily.
+Yes, this is kyeswn to happen...

 Do ``lspci -v`` and see whether it contains an entry like this::